NoCrypt/sd-fast-pnginfo/README.md

 The extension utilizes the [exifr](https://mutiny.cz/exifr/) Javascript library, which is already packed within the extension and does not require an external CDN.

-Please note that the code for this extension may be a little janky, and I would appreciate the help to improve it through pull requests.
-Despite its potential instability, the extension is designed to do what it is intended for.
+Please note that the extension is completed.

 <h1 align="center">Preview</h1>
 <p align="center">